Benefits of Fish Oils and Breast Milk

 One half of the fish oil group would stop taking fish oils upon delivery and the other half would continue taking them from for at least another 30 days post-partum.

-Researchers found an increase of over 300% more omega 3 fats in breast milk if you continue taking them at least 30 days post-delivery.
+Researchers found an increase of over 300% more omega 3 fats in breast milk in women taking fish oils at least 30 days post-delivery.

-Fish oils and breast milk is a good thing for your newborn baby's health.
-Not only are you giving yourself a healthy dose of omega 3 fatty acids, you're also passing these healthy fats to your baby.
+It appears that fish oils and breast milk is a good thing for your newborn baby's health.
+Not only are you giving yourself a healthy dose of omega 3 fatty acids; you're also passing these healthy fats to your baby.

 You can get omega 3 fatty acids from eating more fatty fish.
-If you're worried about mercury and PCB's from eating fish, try using pharmaceutical-grade fish oils rated by the International Fish Oils Standards.
-These highly-purified oils are tested to be free of toxins, mercury, and PCB's.
+If you're worried about mercury and PCB's from eating fish, try using pharmaceutical-grade fish oils that's been certified to contain minimal levels of mercury and contaminants.

 The use of fish oils supplements during pregnancy is something to consider if you want the health benefits of omega 3 fatty acids for your baby.